 They thought this has to happen because the formula is no politician can survive any of what Trump was doing.

-Without I mean the media doesn't need to do anything.
+Without, I mean, the media doesn't need to do anything.

 Nobody needs to do anything.

-Trump's gonna implode.
+Trump's going to implode.

 He kept growing.